PDF download Download Article

 • Also works well for: Oval and square face shapes.

-Chin strap beard A longer, fuller version of the chin strip, a chin strap lines the length of the entire jaw with no sideburns or mustache.
+4. A longer, fuller version of the chin strip, a chin strap lines the length of the entire jaw with no sideburns or mustache.
 For longer, rectangular-shaped heads, this trim provides structure for the face.
-Achieve this popular look by growing out a beard and then trimming it all down except for a thin line at the jaw.
+Hairston says you can achieve this popular look by growing out a beard and then trimming it all down except for a thin line at the jaw.[12]

 • Also works well for: Oval and diamond face shapes.